-In the past, telecommunications services were provided exclusively through two state enterprises-which are now TOT Corporation Public Company Limited (TOT) and CAT Telecom Public Company Limited (CAT)-and through the Post and Telegraph Department (PTD) of the Ministry of Transport and Communications.
+In the past, telecommunications services were provided exclusively through two state enterprises which are now TOT Corporation Public Company Limited (TOT) and CAT Telecom Public Company Limited (CAT)-and through the Post and Telegraph Department (PTD) of the Ministry of Transport and Communications.
 Since the late 1980s, the private sector has been allowed to operate within the Thai telecommunications market by obtaining concessions, and more recently, licenses.
 Concessions were given by TOT, CAT, or PTD to local companies, many of which formed joint ventures with foreign telecommunications companies.
 Aside from TOT and CAT, there are six private providers of landline telephone services.

 While TOT and CAT also have mobile phone businesses, the private operators are significantly larger.
 These private operators include AIS (part of Singtel group), DTAC (part of Telenor group), and True (with significant investment from China Mobile).
+DTAC and True are in the process of completing a merger, which leaves Thailand with two major private operators.
 There are also mobile virtual network operators (MVNOs).
-In recent years, use of mobile cellular telephones has grown at a much faster rate than that of landlines.